thavlik/doom-gameplay-dataset/README.md

 **VERSION 1.0 IS PENDING UPLOAD.
 THANK YOU FOR YOUR PATIENCE.**

 This is a collection of Doom I/II gameplay footage that has been preprocessed such that it is appropriate for machine learning purposes.
-Current estimates place the total duration at around 170 hours.
+Current estimates place the total duration at around 170 hours (and growing!)

 There are no class labels or ground truth; this dataset is primarily intended for unsupervised learning.